 When Nixon ended Bretton Woods in 1971, he ushered in our floating fiat system.
 The POG remained roughly at $35/oz during the Bretton Woods years.
 After Nixon severed the dollar link to gold, the spot POG began to rise reflecting the excess supply of dollars untethered to anything real.
 The spot POG changed daily as the value of the floating dollar changed.
 In January 1980, the spot POG reached $850/oz.
 By June 1982, the spot POG had fallen to $296/oz.
 This was extreme monetary chaos that whipsawed the economy.
 While the spot POG fluctuates in inverse relation to the value of the dollar, long-term contracts govern the value of the optimum POG.
 During the Bretton Woods years, market participants entered mortgage, bond, CD, wage, and trade contracts based on an optimum POG of $35/oz.
 In the chaos of the floating fiat system, these contracts had to unwind before the optimum POG could reflect the new value of the dollar.
 This is a slow process based on the term length of various contracts.
 This adjustment of the optimum POG is the duration of debt.
 Duration of debt is how long it takes for the optimum POG to adjust to a new spot POG.
 The more stable a currency is then the longer the duration of debt.

 Greenspan entered the Fed Chair with an understanding of gold and stabilized the value of the dollar around $350/oz during his terms.
 The optimum POG eventually caught up and stabilized with the spot POG at $350/oz.
 The price level adjusted up by a factor of 10–from $35/oz to $350/oz.
 A $2000 VW in the ‘60s now cost $20,000 in the late ‘80s, etc. Greenspan’s stabilization of the dollar at $350/oz is now termed the “Great Moderation.”
-It completely bewilders economists who have no understanding of gold.
+Economists can’t explain the Great Moderation because they ignore gold as a reference.
 The spot and optimum POG held in the $350/oz area—though Greenspan allowed gold to fall to $250/oz and created a harmful deflation from 1997-2001—until Bernanke’s term.
 Bernanke—who thinks gold is held out of “tradition”—began a new era of dollar devaluation.
-The POG rose to $1900/oz in September 2012 and today is at $1270/oz.
+The POG rose to $1900/oz in September 2011 and today is at $1270/oz.

 The happy coincidence is that the optimum POG began adjusting up from $350/oz in 2003, and 15 years later is now coincident with the spot POG at $1270/oz.
 (Everyday the optimum price of gold continues to adjust upward based on past history of the spot POG.)
 This occurred for reasons completely unrelated to Fed policy.
 It is a freak monetary accident, but it provides the foundation for a seamless return to a gold standard without the normal destabilizing disruption of having to force alignment of the spot POG with the optimum POG.
 Error in aligning two disparate prices between spot and optimum could cause a return to a gold standard to collapse before it stabilizes.
 This is what happened when Great Britain attempted to return to a gold standard in 1925 at the pre-WWI gold parity price after the optimum POG had adjusted up with the spot POG.
 Great Britain abandoned the gold standard when the deflationary adjustment proved too economically disruptive.